 Over the years, we have acquired some successes improving vision.
 But now I want to take all the doctor and researcher’s experience to help these kids.
 Maybe some ideas will inspire and connect with you.

 It bugs me that as some people age, it is expected to lose vision.
 But it is also concerning that many more children of younger generations are; needing glasses, have stigmas, growths, cataracts and many other eye issues.
-The eyes are the windows to the soul.
-Which translates in my logic, that we have a little work to do to find ways to make the whole body better.
+The eyes are the windows to the soul, which translates as, we have a little work to do to find ways to make the whole body better.

-But sometimes all these efforts don’t resolve the issue for a child, so I keep looking for new things to try.
+But sometimes all these efforts don’t resolve the issue for a child, so I look for new things to try.
 Hope doesn’t give up, so I’m not either.

 Within my bookshelf, I find a book we read years ago.
-We had enjoyed a little lemonade cleanse, and right there in the book is a recipe for eyes.
+We had enjoyed a little lemonade cleanse, and right there in the book is a recipe for eyes that I thought I had seen before.
 Healing for the Age of Enlightenment and Stanley Burroughs – The Master Cleanser: With Special Needs & Problems.

 I’m the Guinea Pig